Tsarap River

-The Tsarap River or the Tsarap Chu forms the eastern part of the Zanskar valley, in the Ladakh union territory of India.
+Tsarap River, also known as Tsarap Chu, forms the eastern part of the Zanskar valley, in the Ladakh union territory of India.
 The 182 km long river is used for irrigation in riparian villages, and for adventure sports by tourists.

 Geography

 The Tsarap River has its source in the glaciers near Pankpo La Pass at the border of Ladakh and Himachal Pradesh.
 After rising from its source, the Tsarap River flows north-east up to Sarchu, a camping site at the Leh-Manali Highway.
 Here the Tsarap River joins a confluence of three rivers: of Lingti, Yunan and Sarchu River.
 At village Purne, the Tsarap River is joined by Kargyag River, which originates near the Shingo La pass.
 Then the Tsarap River flows down the main Zanskar valley, through the towns of Mone, Tichip, Jamyang Lang, Dorzong and Chia.
-The river then passes a confluence with its tributary the Stod River at Padum, the capital of Zanskar.
+The river then meets the Stod River at a confluence near Padum, the capital of Zanskar.
 Together, these two rivers form the Zanskar River, a tributary of the Indus River.

 The Tsarap River contributes to the minimal agricultural production of the Zanskar valley, mainly to the lower areas of Chia, by providing irrigation to the fields of barley, wheat, buckwheat and peas.
 Accessible in the summer, the Pensi La mountain pass which connects Zanskar with rest of the country, receives heavy snowfall along with the other pass, Zojila, which results in the valley being cut off during winter from rest of the state, with the river freezing during this season.
 The river source at Pankpo La near Sarchu lies 255 km southeast from the nearest airport of Leh.
 The Tsarap River is famous for adventure sports.
 Rafting events are organised in the Tsarap, Stod and the Zanskar rivers.